HabanaAI/Model-References/PyTorch/nlp/bert/README.md

       --autocast
 ```

-- Habana provides the pretraining checkpoints for most of the models.
+- Intel Gaudi provides the pretraining checkpoints for most of the models.
 The user can simply feed the data from [BERT checkpoint](https://developer.habana.ai/catalog/bert-pretraining-for-pytorch/) to provide the path-to-checkpoint for  --init_checkpoint when you run the above model.

 ### Multi-Server Training Examples
 To run multi-server demo, make sure the host machine has 512 GB of RAM installed.